 Awards and Accolades

-UMass International Scholars Mutual Mentoring Network, Mellon Mutual Mentoring Initiative Grant, 2013-2014
+UMass International Scholars Mutual Mentoring Network, Mellon Mutual Mentoring Initiative Grant, 2013-2014.

-UMass/Five Colleges Asian/Pacific/American Studies Mutual Mentoring Program, Mutual Mentoring Initiative Grant, 2008-2010
+UMass/Five Colleges Asian/Pacific/American Studies Mutual Mentoring Program, Mutual Mentoring Initiative Grant, 2008-2010.

 Marion and Jasper Whiting Foundation Grant, 2010.
 Research travel grant to China and the Philippines.

-Faculty Research Grant, University of Massachusetts, Amherst, 2008
+Faculty Research Grant, University of Massachusetts, Amherst, 2008.

 Courses Recently Taught

-- Empire, Race, and the Philippines
+- "The Chinese Diaspora: Empire, Race, and Nationalism" (graduate seminar)